 See more on this at How to Zip It in Interviews.

 4. Shutting down

 Often people switch into “interview mode.”
 They’re engaging in reception.
 They’re lovely over the phone.
-But when they get into interview they talk in a completely different way.
-As an interviewer I think “whatever happened to?”
+But when they get into interviews they talk in a completely different way.
+As an interviewer, I think “whatever happened to…?”

 5. Injecting odd phrases

 “Like,” “like you know,” “do you get what I mean?”
 This verbal stuffing can completely detract from your appearance as a competent professional.
 The public speaking group, Toastmasters, is good for eliminating this kind of thing, as is recording yourself in an interview practice session.